-Through my lived experience of persistent pain, and my professional and volunteer experience working both with people with persistent pain and with healthcare professionals, I hope to help ‘bridge the gap’ between patients and healthcare professionals (especially physiotherapists).
+Through my lived experience of persistent pain, and my professional and volunteer experience working both with people with persistent pain and with healthcare professionals, I hope to help ‘bridge the gap’ between patients and healthcare professionals.

 I have travelled a difficult journey of recovery and rehabilitation and I hope the insight, knowledge and pain management skills I have gained from this experience may help others to traverse their pain journey in the best, and most optimistic, way they can.

-Since then I have been on a long journey with many, many ups and downs.
-I have experienced the inevitable grieving process for the life I had before the injury, the fear and concern about the prospect of living a life in constant pain, the loss of my teaching career and the day after day struggle of being in pain.
+I have been on a long journey of recovery and rehabilitation with many, many ups and downs.
+I have experienced the inevitable grieving process for the life I had before the injury and the fear and concern about the prospect of living a life in constant pain.
+I have lost my teaching career and experienced the day after day struggle of being in pain.
 It must have taken me at least two years to go through the difficult stage of acceptance.

-Thanks to Matt starting me off on the process, I have learnt quite a lot about the science behind pain (I don’t claim to be an expert mind you – I just understand enough to help make some sense of what is happening in my case), and I have learnt a lot about pain management.
+Thanks to Matt starting me off on the process, I have learnt quite a lot about the science behind pain.
+Although I don’t claim to be an expert I understand enough to help make some sense of what is happening in My case.
+I have learnt a lot about pain management.

 During the first few years following the injury I was prescribed high doses of medication, including opioids (at least it was high doses for me – I am extremely sensitive to medication).
 Looking back, I’m sure I must have been fairly spaced out quite a lot of the time, and definitely quite ill.
 Eventually I decided that enough was enough and that I would be better off with increased pain than the side effects I was experiencing.
 I now live largely medication free, reliant purely on pain management skills.
 I was offered a spinal cord stimulator, but eventually declined this.